Playing guitar in Padua…

 From the “keeping it real” department…

-Last April, I hooked up with my really good buddy Gabriele “Elvis” Inglesi (above) after Vinitaly for one of our favorite traditions: meeting the “gang” at the horse restaurant.
+Last April, I hooked up with my really good buddy Gabriele “Elvis” Inglesi after Vinitaly for one of our favorite traditions: meeting the “gang” at the horse restaurant.
 Yes, the horse — equine meat — restaurant.
 Horse meat is considered a delicacy in the Veneto (where I lived, studied, and played music for many years) and when Gabriele (aka Lelecaster for his mastery of the Telecaster) and I used to tour as a duo there, we would often spend Sunday evening with our friends at one of the many family-friendly horse restaurants in the hills and countryside outside Padua (btw, Padua is English for Padova, like Florence for Firenze, Rome for Roma, Naples for Napoli).
 That Sunday night, we went to Trattoria Savio (since 1965) in Legnaro.

 Risotto with sfilacci di cavallo.
 Sfilacci are thinly sliced “threads” of salt-cured, smoked horse thigh.